mashkov-dev/DataService/README.md

 > You don't need to initialize DataService on client.

 #### `DataService.Get<T>(self: DataService, path: T): T`
 Returns data on path `path`.
-You can also index path with different values.
-And you will still get autocomplete and typechecking.
+You can dynamically index the path using variables while still retaining autocomplete and type checking.

 ```lua
 local coins = DataService:Get(d.Coins)